fmelosilva/ac-system-esp8266/README.md

 # AC System ESP8266

-A flexible server system to monitor and control an airconditioner.
+A flexible server to monitor and control an airconditioner.
 The monitoring has some backup rules.

 ## Usage
 You can deploy some rules on system in runtime.
 The rules should be described in json format as shown bellow.

-To build and upload the configuration file, run the commands bellow
+To build and upload the filesystem, run the commands bellow

 ```console
 $ platformio run --target buildfs